Irene Virag's Garden Party

 “Are you Jacques?”
 I asked.

-“Yes,” the tall man standing near the Jacques Amand exhibit at the Philadelphia Flower Show answered.
+s Amand exhibit at the Philadelphia Flower Show answered.

 Actually, as he explained later, he’s John Jacques Amand.
 There was just something about the way he was looking at the tapestry of bulbs that singled him out from the rest of the on-lookers.
 It was almost affectionate.
 And I liked his British accent.
 So I plunged right in and asked him how he got into the bulb business.

 “My father was in bulbs,” he said.
 “I was dragged up in it.”
 But he was laughing.
 He could afford to.
 Jacques Amand of Westport, Connecticut and the United Kingdom is famous for rare and beautiful bulbs.
-Like the almost architecturally structured plants with fat sturdy stalks and white-striped leaves with curled edges that towered over minitature daffodils and yellow crocuses on the other side of the exhibit.
+Like the almost architecturally structured plants with fat sturdy stalks and white-striped leaves with curled edges that towered over minitature daffodils and

 “Ah, the Drancunculus vulgaris,” he said.
 “Before long, it’s big red flowers will unfurl.”
 The dramatic Drancunculus, pictured at left, were just one of hundreds of knockout varieties of bulbs in the exhibit – everything from John’s personal favorite – Erythronium Pagoda, also known as dog's tooth violet, with yellow flowers that look like, well, a pagoda to wonderfully scented hyacinths and yellow muscari.